 Think you know who represents you? – Test yourself.

-So in honor of the upcoming primaries, I have created a cheat sheet.
+So I have created a cheat sheet.
 I broke down all seven borough wards and their representatives with pictures… and a map.

 Bookmark this page.
 If you’re anything like me you’ll need to reference it again.